Local Dining By BLAKE AUSTYN

 Mike and Jim next expanded Andolini’s Pizzeria into midtown Tulsa onto Cherry Street in 2011.
-That was followed by STG Gelateria in The Farm shopping center and STG Pizzeria and Gelateria in the Blue Dome District in downtown Tulsa, both in 2014.
-STG stands for Specialty and Tradition Guaranteed, or Specialita Tradizionale Garantita in Italian.
+That was followed by Gelateria in The Farm shopping center and Pizzeria and Gelateria in the Blue Dome District in downtown Tulsa, both in 2014. stands for Specialty and Tradition Guaranteed, or Specialita Tradizionale Garantita in Italian.

 After Mike’s trip to Italy in 2009 to compete in a pizza-making competition, “I came back wanting to do something very authentic, exactly as it is in Italy,” he says.
-That inspiration was behind the creation of STG and its gelato and authentic Italian Napoletana pizza.
+That inspiration was behind the creation of and its gelato and authentic Italian Napoletana pizza.

 In 2015, Andolini’s opened in downtown Broken Arrow’s Rose District, at 222 S. Main St., with a fourth Andolini’s planned to open in April, this location at Jenks’ RiverWalk Crossing.

 Regarding the decision to bring Andolini’s to Jenks, “we want to go into communities where our brand matches a walkable environment and where people enjoy our pizza choices,” says Mike.